-The university offers 117 undergraduate programs, 45 master's programs, and 11 doctoral programs.
-The academic programs are offered through the School of Agriculture and Environmental Sciences, College of Arts and Sciences, School of Business and Economics, School of Education, School of Technology, College of Engineering, School of Nursing, Joint School of Nanoscience and Nanoengineering; and Graduate School.
+The university offers 117 undergraduate programs, 29 master's programs, and 9 doctoral programs.
+The academic programs are offered through the College of Agriculture and Environmental Sciences; College of Arts Humanities and Social Sciences; College of Business and Economics; College of Education; College of Health and Human Sciences; College of Science and Technology; College of Engineering; Joint School of Nanoscience and Nanoengineering; and the Graduate College.